andrepintado/anchor-beautifier/README.md

 ## Usage

 Add class="cool-anchor" to your anchor links.
-All anchor links will make the url change to http://yoururl.com/foo-bar instead of http://yoururl.com/#foo-bar.
-The title will be changed to "MainUrlTitle - Foo Bar".  http://yoururl.com/foo-bar will then be accessible as if user would be acessing http://yoururl.com/#foo-bar.

 Start Anchor-beautifier with default options using the following piece of code: